learn-co-curriculum/sinatra-restful-routes-readme/README.md

 #### Using `PATCH`, `PUT` and `DELETE` requests with `Rack::MethodOverride` Middleware

-The hidden input field shown above uses `Rack:MethodOverride` which is part of [Sinatra middleware](https://github.com/rack/rack/blob/master/lib/rack/method_override.rb).
+The hidden input field shown above uses `Rack:MethodOverride`, which is part of [Sinatra middleware](https://github.com/rack/rack/blob/master/lib/rack/method_override.rb).

 In order to use this middleware, and therefore use `PATCH`, `PUT`, and `DELETE` requests, you *must* tell your app to use the middleware.